 Stock exchange facilitates the issue and redemption of securities.
 Initial public offerings of stocks is done in the primary market.
 Subsequently traded in the secondary market.
 A stock exchange is the most important aspect of a share market.
 Surprisingly, supply and demand in the stock market are driven by several factors.

-Let’s Start with the Basics of Share Market
+Let’s start with the Share bazaar basics

-How to Invest in Stock Market?
+How to Invest in Stock Bazaar Basics?

 If you ask layman about how stock market investing, they will tell you they do not know.
 When the stock market is the biggest earning revenue stream in the world.
 As many stock market investors have made billions of dollars just by investing a few penny.
 Let’s stitch the above terminologies to understand how to invest in the stock market!